regunathb/Trooper/README.md

 Trooper
 =======

-Trooper is a Java Framework for building applications using cell based architecture patterns.
+Trooper is a Java module like framework that provides various runtime profiles for building applications.
+Batch, Service and Orchestration runtime profiles are currently supported.
 It is an umbrella project for a number of things:

 * Build Service Oriented applications that can be distributed and scaled.